javiersoriano/sentinelascode/README.md

 # Azure Sentinel as Code

+**This reposiroty is no longer maintained.
+The new to distribute content as code is [Microsoft Sentinel Repositories](https://docs.microsoft.com/en-us/azure/sentinel/ci-cd?tabs=github).**

 The purpose of this project is to provide tools to enable automatic deployment of Azure Sentinel environments through Azure DevOps.

 A blog post explaining more about this project is available at [Deploying and Managing Azure Sentinel as code](https://techcommunity.microsoft.com/t5/azure-sentinel/deploying-and-managing-azure-sentinel-as-code/ba-p/1131928)